-Sunflower is a crop that has limited commercial production in Arkansas.
+FSA2150R Sunflowers Grown for Dove Hunting Bob Scott Assistant Professor, Extension Weed Scientist Trenton L. Roberts Associate Professor, Soil Fertility Travis Faske Associate Professor, Extension Plant Pathologist Ben C. Thrash Assistant Professor, Extension Entomologist Nick R. Bateman Assistant Professor, Extension Entomologist Sunflower is a crop that has limited commercial production in Arkansas.
 Potential markets are limited, and farm-to-market transportation may be cost prohibitive.

-Most producers in Arkansas are marketing seed locally as birdseed or growing sunflowers for dove hunting (Figure 1).
-Sunflowers grown for dove hunting can be a recreational and profitable undertaking when fields are leased for guided dove hunting ventures.
+Most sunflower producers in Arkansas are marketing locally as birdseed or growing sunflower for dove hunting (Figure 1).
+Sunflower grown for dove hunting can be a recreational and profitable undertaking when fields are leased for guided dove hunting ventures.
 Proper planning and the implementation of best management practices will enhance sunflower production.
-Key considerations for growing sunflowers for dove hunting include variety selection, planting date, fertilization, and weed control.

-Suitable Soils and Site Preparation

-Sunflower production is best suited on well to moderately-drained sandy and silt loam soils, but sunflowers can be grown on a variety of soil textures.
-Field drainage is a primary concern when selecting a suitable site as sunflowers are easily damaged by prolonged waterlogged conditions.
-Therefore, poorly drained soils that are prone to flooding or experience prolonged waterlogging following precipitation events should be avoided.
-Sunflower can be produced on heavytextured clay loam soils with adequate drainage, and these soils can be advantageous during droughty years with lower than average summer precipitation.
-In fields with heavier textured soils or fields with poor drainage, implementing a bedded production system similar to furrow-irrigated row crops may facilitate adequate drainage and allow both wide and narrow row production options.
+Key considerations for growing sunflower for dove hunting include variety selection, planting date, fertilization, and weed control.
+Suitable Soils and Site Preparation Sunflower production is best suited on well to moderately-drained sandy and silt loam soils, but sunflower will grow on a variety of soil textures.
+Field drainage is a primary concern when selecting a suitable site as sunflower is easily damaged by prolonged waterlogged conditions.
+Therefore, producers should avoid poorly drained soils that are prone to flooding or experience prolonged waterlogging following precipitation events.
+Sunflower can be produced on heavytextured clay loam soils with adequate drainage and these soils can be advantageous during droughty years with lower-than-average summer precipitation.
+In fields with heavier textured soils or fields with poor drainage, implementing a bedded production system like furrow-